emqx/emqx-docs/en_US/data-integration/data-bridge-kafka.md

 ![Kafka_producer_bridge](./assets/Kafka_producer_bridge.png)

-### Configure Kafka Dynamic Topics
+### Use Environment Variables in Rule SQL

-When adding actions to Kafka Sink rules, you can configure Kafka topics by setting [environment variables](../configuration/configuration.md#environment-variables) and specifying the format of [variable templates](#variable-templates).
-This enables the dynamic generation of Kafka topics based on message content, facilitating flexible message processing and distribution.
-This functionality uses the `getenv` function from the built-in SQL functions of the rule engine to retrieve environment variables from EMQX.
-The values of the variables are then set into SQL processing results, allowing them to be referenced when configuring Kafka topics in Kafka Sink rule actions.
-This section provides a step-by-step demonstration of configuring Kafka dynamic topics.
+Starting from EMQX v5.7.2, values retrieved from [environment variables](../configuration/configuration.md/#environment-variables) can be dynamically assigned to a field within messages during the SQL processing phase.
+This functionality uses the [getenv](../data-integration/rule-sql-builtin-functions.md#system-function) function from the built-in SQL functions of the rule engine to retrieve environment variables from EMQX.
+The values of the variables are then set into SQL processing results.
+As an application of this feature, when configuring Kafka topics in Kafka Sink rule actions, you can reference fields from rule output results to set the Kafka topic.
+The following is a demonstration of this application:

 ::: tip Note